 UMIDIGI A9 Pro – The Budget Phone that’s packing a Dedicated Thermometer!!

 By now, you guys must be all too familiar with the all-rounder bang-for-buck smartphone category.
 But this one time around we’re reviewing something a little different.
-Adapting to the times, UMIDIGI has tried to pandemic-proof it’s latest A9 Pro (amazon) by adding a secret weapon.
+Adapting to the times, UMIDIGI has pandemic-proofed its latest A9 Pro phone (amazon) by adding a secret weapon.

 With a boatload of sleek-looking smartphones coming from China that are jam-packed with features while still being sold with ridiculously low price tags.
 It certainly makes me wonder about Apple’s profit margin.